Memorial Day is a Jewish Holiday Too

 Not just fighting anti-semitism, JFW has worked hard to create opportunities for Jews in the military.
 They established a Jewish chaplaincy program, allowing rabbis to help people of any faith in need.
 They have fought for Jewish military abroad, sent care packages to Jewish servicemen over a century, and been leaders in combating every form of discrimination that has ever been found in our Armed Forces.
 In 2002, they helped 24 Jewish veterans receive the Medal of Honor who had previously been denied because of anti-semitism through the passage of the Leonard Kravitz Jewish War Veterans Act.
 On Jewish holidays you can see members of this group at every Veterans Hospital passing out Jewish care packages.

 From colonial times to now, Jewish military personnel have served in all branches of the Armed Forces and in every major armed conflict in which the United States has been involved.
-The Talmud teaches that the entire world rests on the Word of God, Service, and Acts of Kindness” (Torah, Avodah, v’Gimilut Hasadim), and serving in the United States military is one if the great expressions of that service.
-Especially on this Memorial Day we need to remember that there is a long and deep history of Jewish service to this nation, and always remember (and teach our children) to say “thank you” to every veteran or active military personnel that we are ever blessed to encounter.
+The Talmud teaches that the entire world rests on the Word of God, Service, and Acts of Kindness” (Torah, Avodah, v’Gimilut Hasadim), and serving in the United States military is one of the great expressions of that service.
+Especially on Memorial Day we need to remember that there is a long and deep history of Jewish service to this nation, and always remember (and teach our children) to say “thank you” to every veteran or active military personnel that we are ever blessed to encounter.

 May the time not be distant when there will no longer be a need for any human being to participate in any Act of War, but rather a time of peace.
 For us and for our children.
 May the One who ordains peace in the heavens, make peace on us and on all the world, and may we always say, Amen.